 Without test cases, it’s difficult to track, understand, and resolve quality issues.
 Especially if you’re using an agile and continuous Software Development Life Cycle (SDLC) to streamline the launch and deployment of your products.

-Scenario testing helps mobile app developers understand the real use of mobile applications, ensuring end to end functionality of the application under test is working as expected.
+Scenario testing helps mobile app developers understand the real use of mobile applications, ensuring that the end-to-end functionality of the application under test is working as expected.
 In scenario testing, QA teams use the software in real-world use cases… just as end-users would.
+Test scenarios are tied to user stories and cover a number of steps whereas test cases are usually single steps (to do something and check it).

 1. Functional testing test cases